Learn to Hunt

 National Groundwater Association arsenic fact sheet.

 And the Iowa DNR Arsenic in Drinking Water information sheet.

-Four new information resources are available to private well owners.
-This series of private well fact sheets touch on the common topics that well owners frequently ask during our correspondence.
+The DNR has four information fact sheets available to private well owners.
+The information touch on the common topics that well owners frequently ask during while contacting our office.
 The topics include:

 Private Wells In Karst Areas - Shallow well water quality issues that can occur in Karst bedrock.